 Addiction may be hard for you or someone you know to deal with.
 It can affect various aspects of your life such as work, friends, love, and more.
-If you or someone you know may be suffering from opioid abuse and are seeking treatment, consider contacting us today at Charles Evans Center.
+If you or someone you know may be suffering from opioid abuse and are seeking treatment, consider contacting us today at CEC Health Center.
 We offer opioid abuse treatment in Nassau county that accepts Medicaid.
 Our mission to serve underrepresented patients is our utmost priority regardless of their inability to pay.
 We will offer an individualized treatment plan that can get you back on the path to recovery.

 What are Opioids?

 Opioids are a group of drugs that are used to treat and relieve pain.
 These drugs when entered in the body bind to receptors in your brain, spinal cord, and other areas to release dopamine, the body’s natural pain-killer.